Ketel Marte Player Props: Diamondbacks vs. Padres

 Ketel Marte At The Plate

-- Marte has six doubles, a triple, two home runs and two walks while batting .261.
+- Marte is hitting .284 with seven doubles, a triple, two home runs and two walks.

-- Marte enters this game on a four-game hitting streak.
-During his last games, he's hitting .412 with one homer.
+- Among qualified hitters in MLB play, his batting average ranks 53rd, his on-base percentage ranks 106th, and he is 48th in the league in slugging.

+- Marte is batting .474 with one homer during his last outings and is riding a five-game hitting streak.

-- In 18 games played this year, he has gone deep in two of them.
+- He has gone deep in two of 19 games played this season, and in 2.6% of his plate appearances.

-- In two games this year, Marte has driven in a run, and in both of those games he had multiple runs batted in.
+- In three games this season (15.8%), Marte has picked up an RBI, and in three of those games (15.8%) he had more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.